Sunday, 17 January 2010

 I had done my research in advance and headed out of the station towards Brighton Road.
 I have to say that this was a far more picturesque route than the other option despite it being dark.
 After the brow of a hill I could see the glare of the floodlights in the distance and then the welcome sight of The Half Moon pub on the opposite side of the road.

-This was a decent pre match pub.
-It had dart boards, pool tables, lots of TVs showing football channels, a limited food menu and best of all a hand pump.
-The pint of Bombardier wasn't the worst either, if a little steep at £3.50.
-There were quite a few away fans inside.
 Some of the younger ones suggested staying put as the rain began to fall.
 I had to laugh at their Steve Evans song: 'One man couldn't lift, couldn't lift Steve Evans', all the way to ten men in the same tune as 'One man went to mow'.
 The doorman thanked me for my custom.
 I was impressed.

 The rain was falling quite heavily as I went down the underpass and arrived behind the Main Stand.
 I quickly worked out that I needed to buy a ticket from a hut before going to the turnstiles.
 The stewards were helpful and efficient and in large numbers.
 In no time at all I'd entered the South Stand down by the end of the West Stand with my £16 ticket.
-It looked quite busy, so I walked behind the goal to look for space.
-I considered standing down the open side as the rain slightly abated, but I then realised I could stand in the North Stand in the home fans section.
-The visiting Daggers were also at that end towards the West Stand.

-I got a decent view right at the end if the stand so I didn't obstruct anyones view.
+I got a decent view right at the end if the stand so I didn't obstruct anyone's view.
 The pitch was predictably skiddy and added to the excitement.
 Dagenham were near the bottom of the league before kick off, with Town at the top, but a neutral would have been hard pushed to tell who was in which position.

-The Daggers took the lead with a long range free kick taken by West Ham loanee and son of Rob, Oliver Lee which picked up pace off the surface and embarassed Scott Shearer in the home net.
+The Daggers took the lead with a long range free kick taken by West Ham loanee and son of Rob, Oliver Lee which picked up pace off the surface and embarrassed Scott Shearer in the home net.
 I liked their style of passing football as the match progressed.
 Crawley on the other hand played very much route one football with long balls down the channels being their preferred method with everyone then pushing up to support.

-Whatever my preference, Town's style worked.
-Matt Tubbs got on to a John Akinde flick on only for Scott Doe to bring him down.
-As the last defender it gave the generally excellent ref Steve Rushton no option to point to the spot and show a red card.
-Tubbs cooly put away the penalty.
+Tubbs coolly put away the penalty.
 Dagenham continued to press led by the excellent Jon Nurse and only a scramble stopped them regaining the lead.
 Crawley continued their high tempo stuff which initially negated the whole midfield and their pressure paid off when Sergio Torres gave them the lead in first half stoppage time.

 The second half was much of the same, apart from Crawley plaid a bit more build up football using their extra man advantage intelligently.
 Nurse continued to be a threat and had a real battle royal with Kyle McFadzean.
 There were several escaped for the visitors as they defended for their lives when pressed.

-I made my way to the far end to make a quick getaway as I had to be on the 10.01 train as I had a cheap advanced ticket.
-I was behind the goal when there was a huge scramble which saw the ball handled on the line.
 The rebound was headed home by Jon-Paul Pitman.
 The linesman flagged for a penalty and the defenders ushered the ref towards him.
 After a quick decision, the goal was awarded which I thought was an excellent decision.
 I wished more referees would use their common sense in such a way.

 I left a couple of minutes before full time and decided to walk back along the soulless Southgate Avenue to the station.
 It was a good walk and I was delighted to have reached the station five minutes before the train.